Indiica/LanguageApp/README.md

 | My name is         | Me llamo            |

 # Requirements
-+ Python 3.x
++ Python 3.12.8
- + No external libraries are required—just run it as is!
+ + No external libraries are required.